KermitTheSapo/compass-front-challenge-twitter-part2/README.md

 ## About

-Recreating the twitter page, using Typescript and storybook
+Recreating the twitter page, using Typescript, React and storybook

+Design made for 1440px screens

 "npm install" for install the dependence
 "Npm run dev" for localhost